 Why do estimates vary so drastically between contractors?

 Well, every contractor is different in the way they evaluate projects.
 This means that you can’t expect to have them arrive at the same figure.
-Nevertheless, for quotes that are too far apart, there might be more than meets the eye.

 - Contractors on a slow month – Desperate contractors tend to be more aggressive with their pricing when looking to win a job.
 They’ll therefore quote a relatively low price compared to the standard in the market.